chainyo/transformers-pipeline-onnx/README.md

 If you have any questions or face any issues, please open an issue on [GitHub](https://github.com/ChainYo/transformers-pipeline-onnx/issues).

-I'm planning to add more examples and support for others NLP tasks.
+I'm planning to add more examples and support for other NLP tasks.
 Let me know if you have any ideas!